Portal & Community Security: Experience Cloud Access

 Guest User Best Practices

-- Use Salesforce Health Check — it flags guest user security issues
+- Run Salesforce Health Check.
+It flags guest user security issues.

 Community-Specific Sharing Rules